Have a Question Not Listed Here?

 In the Living Latin Lessons Pilot (2019-2020), I led a class through a vintage Latin text that Miss Mason recommended in Home Education and scheduled on the PNEU programmes.
-While there were many things I liked about the text, I felt it necessary to make adaptations and supplement with other resources.
-While I still have a project in the works for that text, I have decided that my students and their parents will be better served with a text that reflects modern standards for Latin and provides more support for students at home, allowing them to transition easily to other programs.
-To this end, I have adopted the Cambridge Latin Course for my classes; however, my approach remains grounded in the educational philosophy and relational method of Charlotte Mason.
+While there were many things I liked about the text, I felt it necessary to make substantial adaptations and supplement with other resources.
+I decided, upon conclusion of the course, that my students and their parents will be better served with a text that reflects modern standards for Latin and provides more support for students learning at home, allowing them to transition easily to other programs.
+To this end, I have adapted the Cambridge Latin Course for my classes; however, my approach remains grounded in the educational philosophy and relational method of Charlotte Mason.

 How do you handle pronunciation?

 Seriously though, I know that pronunciation can seem like an intimidating thing to master when you’re learning Latin on your own.
 And what pronunciation to use?
 That is a frequent concern.
 I’ve talked about it at length in the a podcast HERE, if you’re trying to decide what is best for your homeschool.